 - A written message from the Doctor saying to "DUCK!" right before something comes at its receiver through a window.

 - The Doctor congratulates Prisoner Zero on creating "a perfect impression of [it]self".

-- Also, the TARDIS landing on its side right after a big regeneration.
+- The TARDIS landing on its side right after a big regeneration.

 - The Doctor promising a little girl he'd be right back, and shows up years later, weaving in and out of her life, all the while, the little girl falls in love with the Doctor.
 Not the first time this has happened...

-- Also not the first time he's stolen his outfit from a hospital locker.
+- It's also not the first time he's stolen his outfit from a hospital locker.

 - A swimming pool inside the TARDIS?